OUTCOMES:

 TWG was already using Auror’s Retail Crime Intelligence platform to identify and internally report people who were offending in stores, so they knew exactly who to call.

-In order to leverage the power of technology even more in preventing crime and loss, TWG started a 60-day Automatic Number Plate Recognition (ANPR) trial with two of its retail stores.
+In order to leverage the power of technology even more in preventing crime and loss, TWG started a 60-day License Plate Recognition (LPR) trial with two of its retail stores, and subsequently rolled out the technology to the majority of their store network after seeing the value and enhanced visibility it provided.

-ANPR, also known as ALPR (Automatic License Plate Recognition), is technology that reads license plates on vehicles and sends this information to the Auror platform to turn into actionable intel.
+LPR, also known as ANPR (Automatic Number Plate Recognition), is technology that reads license plates on vehicles and sends this information to the Auror platform to turn into actionable intel.
 Vehicles involved with events are recorded as Vehicles of Interest (VOI).

 With cameras installed in the car parks of the pilot stores, team members received alerts each time a VOI that was linked to a repeat subject entered the parking lot.